 Tip for fitting a trial version: lift the straps a little by hand because the bra band made like this does not provide any support.

 Cut the bra band out of a fabric as two separate pieces (not on a fold).
 If you make a strapless bra like this one, straighten the upper edge of the band.
-Make the two halves of a bra ready as advised in full band bra instructions.
+Make the two halves of a bra ready as advised in

 Before threading the underwires in, attach a hook&eye tape on place and push a boning in both of them.
 Close the ends of the tape sewing by hand.